 Click the button to switch between code and log view.

 Click here to learn more about the Log View.

-The actions toolbar provides you with a set of capabilities to share, mark and search through the contents of this error analysis.
+The Actions toolbar provides a set of capabilities to share, mark and search through the ARC screen:

-- Send to JIRA - enables you to create a new JIRA issues for this error linking directly to the source, stack state and statistics behind this error.
-Click here to learn more about JIRA integration.
+- Send to Jira - Create a new Jira issue for an event linking it directly to the source, stack, state and statistics.
+Click here to learn more about Jira integration.

-- Edit Note - This enables you to attach a note to this error and share it with your teammates by tagging them.
-They will be alerted via email.
-Click here to learn more about sharing with teammates.
+- Add/Edit Note - Attach a note to an event and share it with your team members about which they are notified by email.
+Click here to learn more about sharing with team members.

 Add Timer - Track predefined methods for latency.
 OverOps sends an alert when the code runs longer than expected.
 Click here to learn more about Timers.

 Events are often connected to other events occurring in the code.
 OverOps automated root cause points to related events.

 If an event has caused re-throws or has other events related to it, a Related Events dropdown menu appears in its Automated Root Cause screen.
 Click to list all the related events and rethrows, as well as their type (caught or uncaught exception, HTTP error, or log error).
 The currently displayed event is indicated in bold.

 Related Events and re-throws in Automated Root Cause